-Rear and side extensions are a great way to add living space to the back of your home if you have the garden to spare.
+Single Storey Rear extensions are a great way to add living space to the back of your home if you have the garden to spare.
 Kitchen extensions can enhance or create fantastic open, social and light spaces.
 Single Storey Side extensions can add great space especially if you have an un wanted drive or you are the end of terrace.
 Our single storey extension plans will lead to building eye catching feature rooms or more space for practical and essential needs.
 Single storey house extensions can create beautiful open plan kitchens with large bi fold doors letting the garden and light in.
-More modest sized extensions can enhance the rooms you already have and work well with internal alterations.
+A small single storey house extension can enhance the rooms you already have and work well with internal alterations.
 Toilet and utility spaces can allow better comfort and get the noisy washing machine out the living areas.

-Once the size and layout of the rear or side single storey extension has been determined around the practical requirements such as access, integration, impact on existing spaces.
-You don’t want to end up with dark unusable or impractical spaces or corridor effect.
-With the size and layout we will then explore roof options, tiled mono pitch, dual or ridged, hipped or flat roofs.
+Once the size and layout of the rear or side single storey extension has been determined around the practical requirements such as access, integration, impact on existing spaces, you don’t want to end up with dark unusable or impractical spaces or corridor effect.
+With the size and layout we will then explore single storey extension roof options, tiled mono pitch, dual or ridged, hipped or flat roofs.
 Then we add the finishing touches with you, discussing and displaying options around glazing and last but not least the important wow factors.
 We keep up to date with trends and new material finishes, plus cheaper alternatives that have similar effects.